 Under influence of this 'understanding' Kant makes the choice to BELIEVE in two independent realities: a visible physical outer reality AND an invisible inner reality

-of the dreams of our 'understanding (Kant`s Moral Argument: God made us like himself; universal truth is preprogrammed in our 'mind').
+of the dreams of our 'understanding (Kant`s Moral Argument: God made us like himself; our 'mind' is a receiver of universal truth (what is right)

-And not to see reality as an all the time mutating system, with internal reality as part of this reality-system .
+And not to see reality as a living system, with internal 'morality' as cultural conditioning.

-In Kant's view there is 'the moral law within me', Kant calls this wireless channel 'god'.
+In Kant's view there is 'the moral law within me', Kant sees this as receiving the wireless channel 'god'.

-In Kant's opinion practically all humans are insufficiently equipped to recognize 'the moral laws within them'.
+But in Kant's opinion practically all humans are insufficiently equipped to receive 'the moral broadcasts'.

 Kant’s Moral Argument: Moral behaviour is rational because Justice is rational.

-A practical and very leading defence of religion, under the presumption that there are 'moral' laws in reality.
+A practical and very leading defense of religion, under the presumption that there are 'moral' laws in reality.

 Kant believed in 'intelligently designed' eternal 'laws of nature', and might have 'thought' that addiction to an 'intelligent design'

-can't be harmful.
-But when you realize that cultural beliefs are temporary, then a cultural paradigm when hard addiction can delay
+When you realize that cultural rules are there to strengthen temporary customs, then a cultural paradigm when it becomes hard addiction can delay

-And in addition to that conviction that religious belief is a necessity, Kant was sure that humans are ESSENTIALLY different from apes.
+And in addition to his conviction that religious belief is a necessity, Kant was sure that humans are ESSENTIALLY different from apes.

-Kant doesn't recognize his own addiction because he denied that 'morals' are cultural.
+Kant doesn't recognize his own conceptual paralysis because he denied that 'morals' are cultural.

-This prevented the insight: entities of reality (animals, plants, ..), in order to survive, tune perception of environment (cultural reality)
+This prevented the insight: entities of reality (animals, plants, ..), in order to survive, tune perception with environment (cultural reality)